NotJoeMartinez/yt-fts/README.md

 Full text search for string in saved channels.

 - The search string does not have to be a word for word and match
-- Use Id if you have channels with the same name or channels that have special characters in their name
 - Search strings are limited to 40 characters.

 ```bash